 Innocent Bystander is an icon of Healesville and offers a restaurant and wine bar, cellar door, artisan bakery and cheese sales.
 Open daily.

 Ideally suited to families, Greyhound Racing Victoria is situated at the Sports Complex, just minutes from town.
 TAB facilities, children’s playground and BBQ areas are just some of the key facilities in the only straight greyhound racetrack in the state.
-Races every Sunday from 1pm.
+Races every Friday and Sunday from 11am.

 Exhibitions at TarraWarra Museum of Art

 Host of the Archibald Prize in 2011 and 2012, TarraWarra Museum of Art (TWMA) is the only privately funded public arts museum in the region.
 It displays Australian art from the second half of the twentieth century to the present day.
 A visit to the region is not complete without a look at TWMA’s ever-changing exhibitions.
 Open Tuesday to Sunday, 11am-5pm.
 311 Healesville-Yarra Glen Road, Healesville

 Drive through the Black Spur to Marysville